-2a.18-19 Type of Score: rate/proportion
+2a.18-19 Type of Score: continuous variable

-2a.20 Interpretation of Score: better quality = higher score
+2a.20 Interpretation of Score: better quality = lower score

-2a.21 Calculation Algorithm (Describe the calculation of the measure as a flowchart or series of steps): Per the guidance of Elisa Munthali: The algorithm can be found in the document uploaded for question '2a.29.
-Data Dictionary or Code Table'; please refer to page 5 of the attached document.
+2a.21 Calculation Algorithm (Describe the calculation of the measure as a flowchart or series of steps): Claculation algorithm can be found in the document uploaded for question '2a.29.
+Data Dictionary or Code Table'; please refer to page 4 of the attached document.

-2a.22 Describe the method for discriminating performance (e.g., significance testing): N/A
+2a.22 Describe the method for discriminating performance (e.g., significance testing):

-2a.23 Sampling (Survey) Methodology If measure is based on a sample (or survey), provide instructions for obtaining the sample, conducting the survey and guidance on minimum sample size (response rate): If a measure is based on a sample (or survey), provide instructions for obtaining the sample and conducting the survey, and lend guidance on minimum sample size (response rate).
+2a.23 Sampling (Survey) Methodology If measure is based on a sample (or survey), provide instructions for obtaining the sample, conducting the survey and guidance on minimum sample size (response rate): If measure is based on a sample (or survey), provide instructions for obtaining the sample and conducting the survey, and lend guidance on minimum sample size (response rate).
 A sampling similar to that used for the Outpatient Prospective Payment System can be used if medical record implementation is utilized.
 For hospitals submitting electronic health records, all cases submitted will be utilized.